GaloisInc/cryptol/CONTRIBUTING.md

    and add a git tag.
 1. Merge the `release-n.n.n` branch back into `master` for future development.
+1. Upload the build archives to the draft release on Github.
 1. Upload the `.sig` files to the draft release on Github.
 1. Publish the release and announce it